 This isn’t another feature comparison table that leaves you more confused than when you started.
-Instead, I’ll show you exactly which platform fits your team’s needs, budget, and technical capabilities.
+Instead, this guide shows exactly which platform fits your team’s needs, budget, and technical capabilities.
+If you are still exploring the broader analytics landscape, our AI tools for data analysis roundup covers lighter-weight options worth considering alongside these enterprise platforms.

 Choose Databricks if: